 Schools will use Tier 2 funding to develop more inclusive education environments, with flexibility to tailor support to their local context and needs of their student cohort.
-Refer to the Disability Inclusion Funding and Support Guidance tab for Tier 2 funding and support implementation.
+Refer to the Disability Inclusion Funding and Support Guidance tab for advice on how to plan, implement and monitor Tier 2 funding and support.